-Is there any law prohibiting discrimination or harassment in employment?
+2 Is there any law prohibiting discrimination or harassment in employment?
 If so, what categories are regulated under the law?

 Discrimination and sexual harassment are generally prohibited by law, and an affected employee may file a lawsuit to ask for damages if an employer violates such principles in the relevant legislation.
 The nondiscrimination laws, which include the Law on Protection of Women's Rights and Interests, the Law on Protection of Disabled Persons, the Employment Promotion Law and the Employment Service and Employment Management Regulations, require employers to offer equal employment opportunities, terms and conditions to candidates and employees regardless of their gender, ethnicity, race, physical condition (eg, disability, infectious disease carrier), residency status or religious belief.
 The Trade Union Law also provides that blue and white-collar workers whose main source of livelihood is their wages are entitled to take part in and organise a trade union regardless of ethnicity, race, gender, occupation, religious belief or level of education.
-In addition, the Employment Service and Employment Management Regulations prohibit employers from incorporating any discriminatory content in their recruitment materials.
+Also, the Employment Service and Employment Management Regulations prohibit employers from incorporating any discriminatory content in their recruitment materials.
+Further, the Notice on Further Regulating Recruitment and Promoting Women's Employment issued in February 2019 reiterated the prohibition against discriminating against women in employment and further provides that employers are not allowed to advertise that job opportunities are not available to women, refuse to employ a woman based on her gender, inquire about a woman's marital or childbearing status or plans, or include a pregnancy test in a health check, in the recruitment stage.

-The Law on Protection of Women's Rights and Interests and Special Rules for Labour Protection of Female Employees forbids sexual harassment against women.
+The Law on the Protection of Women's Rights and Interests and Special Rules for Labour Protection of Female Employees forbids sexual harassment against women.
 Victims are entitled to file complaints with the competent governmental agencies and to bring civil suits against the harassers.
 The Special Rules for Labour Protection of Female Employees impose an affirmative obligation on employers to prevent or prohibit sexual harassment against female employees.
-Local regulations provide further guidelines on the definition of 'sexual harassment' and the duties of employers to address sexual harassment complaints and prohibit retaliation against the complainant.
+Further, and most recently, article 1010 of the PRC Civil Code, which took effect on 1 January 2021, also stipulates that employers are obliged to prevent and stop sexual harassment in the workplace.
+Local (older) regulations provide further guidelines on the definition of 'sexual harassment' and the duties of employers to address sexual harassment complaints and prohibit retaliation against the complainant.